Ubiquinol depleting Statins

 Since CoQ10 and cholesterol are both synthesised from the same substance – mevalonate – statin drugs that inhibit the formation of cholesterol have been shown to also inhibit the body’s synthesis of CoQ10.2 In fact, the use of statins can decrease the body’s synthesis of CoQ10 by as much as 40 percent.3

-The most common side effect of statins is myalgia (muscle pain).
-Studies have shown that statin-induced deficiency of CoQ10 may be related to myalgia and other myopathies (general disease of the muscles).4-6
+The most common side effect of statins is muscle pain.
+Studies have shown that statin-induced deficiency of CoQ10 may be related to muscle pain.4-6

 CoQ10 and Ubiquinol are commonly recommended heart health supplements used by those taking statin medications to help increase levels of CoQ10 and Ubiquinol in the body.